 Whether it's an art exhibit, chamber music, choral concert, readers theater, a book launch, or any other celebration of creativity, formal attire is definitely not needed to attend events at the Occidental Center for the Arts, in western Sonoma County.
+In this casual setting, shorts and T-shirts are just fine.

 The center's gallery hosts about eight shows a year, in a variety of media, both two- and three-dimensional, including painting, drawing, photography, sculpture, and fabric arts.